-This is the easiest soup base ever and perfect for this cooler autumnal weather.
-Red lentils don’t needs cooking beforehand and add a lovely thickness to soups.
+Lentil soup is perfect for this cooler autumnal weather.
+Red lentils don’t need cooking beforehand and add a lovely thickness to soups.
 The basic soup is a lovely vegan meal starter or lunch.
-To turn it into a main course add vegetables and jazz it up with garnishes.
+To turn it into a main course, add vegetables and jazz it up with garnishes.
 Chili, coriander, lime and fish sauce is my favourite combo.
 Start with the basics and then build your dream soup.

 Red lentil soup